CAYC-MB MTS PD Day - Fostering Inquiry, Play & Well-Being with Nature

 Presenter: Janine LaForte - Registered Dietician, Real Life Nutrition.
 Janine is a dietician with over 23 years of experience and a mother of three with a passion for home cooking.
 She has been recognized as a nutrition expert advisor by prominent media outlets such as CBC, CTV, City News, Winnipeg Free Press, CJOB and the Great Tastes of Manitoba.

-PM7 - Imagining What is Possible: A Land Experience (4 spots remaining)
+FULL - PM7 - Imagining What is Possible: A Land Experience

 Spend the afternoon in relationship with the land at the Seven Oak School Division's Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae’ Inun – Blue Thunderbird Land-Based Teachings Learning Centre.
 These are restored grounds for land-based and experiential learning that are rooted on 35-acres of Indigenous grassland restoration, a naturalized wetland, a protected remnant grassland, and include walking trails, Wawiyia'kiti'gahn (Circle Garden), Indigenous Storytelling & Interpretive signage, fireside gathering areas, tipi and sweat lodge, Indigenous plant gardens, and more.
 We will come to know this natural place together and share stories of renewal and stewardship that have invited teachers and children into relationship with the land.
 These stories might help you to imagine what could be possible in your own places!
 Together we will reflect and envision what commitment you can make to nurture your own relationship to the land.
 Guided by the belief that land is always our teacher in any place, we will think together about how you may foster stewardship, connection and curiosity with your own students.
 We will consider how we may move from inspiration to action, from ideas to lived experience.